zmanda/libzcloud/docs/model.rst

       "doing something useful" with the data received from the storage service.
       For example, it could save it to a file.

-      :param address: the :class:`Address` to fetch data from
+      :param address: the address to fetch data from
+      :type address: String
       :param consumer: a :class:`DownloadConsumer`
       :param progress: an optional :class:`ProgressListener`
       :param error: optional storage for an error